 In 2021, Juul paid $51,000 to devote the entire May/June issue American Journal of Health Behavior to publishing 11 studies that it funded to show its products helped smokers quit.

-In 2023, Juul's is the second most popular cartridge-based e-cigarette brand behind Vuse with a share of 23% in the UK.
+Within Europe, Juul maintains a presence in the UK where it is the second most popular cartridge-based e-cigarette brand behind Vuse with a share of 23% in 2023.

 Instagram is a photo and video-sharing social networking service owned...